anastasist/eth-sec-presentation/README.md

-Ethereum Security Presentation
+# Ethereum Security Presentation
 ---

+This presentation was made for the [Computer Security MSc course, M108.CS](https://www.di.uoa.gr/cs)

+Solidity and datalog files are all part of course material or my own homework submissions for [Smart Contract Analysis MSc course, M228](http://yanniss.github.io/M228/)

-# Prerequisites
+## Prerequisites

 Make sure you have the following programs installed: